jurek-a/aai2025-refs/README.md

    - SLM AAI module covers chapters 10, 14, 16
      - 10 is Naive Bayes
      - 14 is Nearest neighbour
-     - 16 is supervised linear dimension reduction
+     - 16 is Supervised linear dimension reduction
   - This book contains a ton of references, lots of exercises and examples.
 Computer scientist or physicists in nature writing about foundations glossing over detail, and that's maybe just what you need but in order to understand Barber's regurgirated summaries of works of other and how things really work it is actually bettter to read referenced works - for me it was necessary for this "to stick"
   - The supporting example Matlab code is not strighforward, user effort required needs a good review (tbd)